Women Innovators Fellowship

 Who is your ideal candidate?

 Women and femme-identified individuals from all backgrounds are encouraged to apply – students, retirees, freelancers, part-timers and full-timers working in tech or in another industry altogether.
 We’re looking for self-starters, changemakers, and innovators.
-Don’t think you fit the mold?
-Apply anyway.
+Don’t think you fit a mold?
+Apply!

 How do you define “tech” and “tech entrepreneurship”?